Are Border Collies Good Family Dogs?

 As with a human family, Border Collies can be incredible companions to other dogs.
 However, it is the responsibility of their human family to ensure they get along well.
 A harmonious coexistence can happen when we meet the well-being needs of all dogs in a family.

 You will most likely need a dog which is also very active.
-However, a Border Collie can live with a less active dog if they are able to be taught to respect boundaries.
+However, a Border Collie can live with a less active dog if they are taught to respect boundaries.
 Border Collies can also get on well with other pets if they are well-socialized and their herding instinct is kept in check.
 If you want to know more about similar breeds, checkout our article on the difference between Border Collies and Australian Shepherds.

 If you want to read similar articles to Are Border Collies Good Family Dogs?, we recommend you visit our What you need to know category.